 Offered: Alternate Springs.

-SPAN 404 - Studies in Hispanic Poetry (3)

-Focus is on the definition, social function, and spiritual character of poetic creation as it relates to the historical and artistic context of a movement, period, writer, or theme.
-This course may be repeated for credit with a change in content.

-Prerequisite: Completion of two of the following: SPAN 310, SPAN 311, SPAN 312, SPAN 313; or consent of department chair.

-Offered: Alternate Springs.

 SPAN 420W - Applied Grammar (3)

 A practical application of grammar in both oral and written forms is emphasized, along with intensive study of construction and of idiomatic expressions.
 This is a Writing in the Discipline (WID) course.